aKshay-9890/Kubernetes-Detail/README.md

 Access from Pods	   Mounted as volumes or used as environment variables	   Mounted as volumes or used as environment variables
 Creation            	kubectl create configmap	                              kubectl create secret

-# What is difference statefullset and deployment ?
+# What is difference between statefullset and deployment ?
 Feature	                        StatefulSet	                                         Deployment
 Purpose              	Manages stateful applications                     	    Manages stateless applications Pod Identity        	   Each Pod has a unique, stable network identity	       Pods are interchangeable